Meowmycks/catdumper/README.md

 ## Features

 - Uses polymorphism with compiletime RNG to always generate a unique file signature.
-- Unhooks NTDLL to defeat EDR userland hooking.
+- Unhooks NtReadVirtualMemory to defeat EDR userland hooking.
 - Also tricks heuristics by performing multiple benign Windows API functions.
 - Encrypting and encoding MiniDump in-memory means AV/EDRs *shouldn't* flag it.
 - File deletes itself after running to try and prevent remnants from remaining on disk.